semaver/core-stack/docs/media/README-1.md

 ### Reflected Types

-There are four class member types and one parameter type, that Reflector can acquire:
+There are four class member types and one parameter type that Reflector can acquire:

 ```ts
 enum ClassMemberType {